badhive/alca/README.md

 1. The rule first checks if the file action matches the user-defined enum `FILE_RENAME` (meaning, a file was renamed).
 If this condition is true, then the second condition (on the right hand side of `and`) is evaluated.
 2. The rule then does a **case-insensitive** check on the new file name to see if it ends with ".foo" (int other words, if the extension has changed).
-If both these conditions are true, then the rule is flagged as true and we receive a simple
+If both these conditions are true, then the rule is flagged as true and we receive a notification similar to the one below:
-notification:

 ```
 [2025-01-01 00:00:00] [rule] name = "detect_foo_ransomware"